fransking/flink-statefun-tasks/docsrc/getting_started.rst

     pip install statefun-tasks

-See the `Github repo <https://github.com/fransking/flink-statefun-tasks/tree/master/examples>`_ for some examples.
+See the `GitHub repo <https://github.com/fransking/flink-statefun-tasks/tree/master/examples>`_ for some examples.